braze-inc/braze-docs/_docs/_home/getting_started/recommended_software.md

 # Recommended software

-> The recommended software for contributing to Braze Docs on macOS or Windows.
+> This article lists the software we recommend for contributing to Braze Docs on macOS or Windows.

 ## Software